-Autism Berkshire is a charity providing a range of services and support to parents and carers of children and adults with autism.
+Autism Berkshire is a charity providing a range of services and support to autistic children, young people and adults, and their parents and carers.

-It was founded in 1990 as the Berkshire Autistic Society by a group of parents of children with autism and related conditions.
+It was founded in 1990 as the Berkshire Autistic Society by a group of parents of children who were autistic or had related conditions.

-As well as supporting people living with autism, the charity works with Berkshire’s six local authorities, the NHS and other organisations to improve education, respite care, leisure activities and other services for people with autism spectrum disorders and their families and carers.
+As well as supporting autistic people and their families, the charity works with Berkshire’s six local authorities, the NHS and other organisations to improve education, respite care, leisure activities and other services for autistic people and their families and carers.

 Autism Berkshire is funded by donations, grants and supporters’ fundraising efforts.

-Autism is a lifelong condition which can leave a person unable to communicate appropriately (both verbally and non-verbally), to think flexibly and to develop social relationships.
+Autism is a lifelong condition which can affect communication (both verbally and non-verbally), sensory processing, and relationships.

-Between 8,500 and 20,000 people living in Berkshire are directly affected by autism.
+Up to 20,000 people living in Berkshire are autistic.

 Our chief executive officer, Jane Stanford-Beale, is available for interview in connection with articles and broadcast reports about autism.